JanusMilan/loging-scripts/ReadMe.txt

+Content of Repository
-Repository contains python programs for analysis of the frontend and backend messages:
+→ Repository contains python programs for analysis of the frontend and backend messages of monthly log file → the frontend and backend each have their own subfolders, where the programs are located → test subfolders are below the subfolders
-→ ERROR
-→ INFO